si-wolf/reaching_movements_after_stroke/README.md

 Instructions:

-    Download data and scripts
+    Download data and script
-    Open main_script_RMAS.R with the statistical software R Insert the paths to the folders with the downloaded data at the beginning of the scrip
+    Open main_script_RMAS.R with the statistical software R Paste the folder paths to the downloaded data into the corresponding locations marked at the top of the script Run the script